Proactive policing

 Proactive policing is the practice of deterring criminal activity by showing police presence.
-It includes activities such as the use of police powers by both uniformed and plain-clothes officers, engaging the public to learn their concerns, and investigating and discovering offences and conspiracies to commit crimes so that the crimes cannot be committed.
+It includes activities such as the use of police powers by both uniformed and plainclothes officers, engaging the public to learn their concerns, and investigating and discovering offences and conspiracies to commit crimes so that the crimes cannot be committed.
 In contrast, responding to a complaint after a crime has been committed is reactive policing.

 According to a 2017 report by the National Academy of Sciences, there is "evidence that a number of proactive policing practices are successful in reducing crime and disorder, at least in the short term, and that most of these strategies do not harm communities' attitudes toward police.
 However, the effects of proactive policing on other important outcomes—such as on the legality of police behavior and on racially biased behavior—are unclear because of gaps in research...
 Moreover, evidence on many proactive strategies is limited to near-term, localized impacts.
 Little is known about the strategies' long-term effects on crime or other outcomes, and about whether and to what extent they will offer crime control benefits at a larger jurisdictional level—for example, across an entire precinct or city."

 A separate report, also from 2017, found that during a period when the New York Police Department was intentionally not practicing proactive policing, major crime reports dropped.

 History

 Individual officers wield an enormous amount of discretion in enforcing the law (especially non-dispatched runs like traffic enforcement or street crime).
 What is surprising is the public belief that police are usually eager and motivated to do their job.
-Thus, when a particular crime problem becomes apparent, it is often approached by monetarily related arguments, such as the need for more police, equipment, training etc.; rather than by non-monetary related approaches, such as recognizing how a high perception of alienation among police officers from the civilians of the community where they patrol reduces morale and spawns police indifference, inactivity, and apathy.
+Thus, when a particular crime problem becomes apparent, it is often approached by monetarily related arguments, such as the need for more police, equipment, training etc.; rather than by non-monetary related approaches, such as recognizing how a high perception of alienation among police officers from the civilians of the community where they patrol reduces morale and spawns police indifference, indolence, and apathy.
 The impact of alienation is especially relevant as the contemporary community policing movement emphasizes proactive law enforcement strategies.
 Effective community policing requires that police officers work closely with local civilians in designing and implementing a variety of proactive crime prevention and control measures.
 To accomplish these initiatives, it is crucial that officers feel closely integrated with the majority of civilians in the community they serve.
 Typically, this means that officers perceive themselves as sharing important community values and beliefs and being confident of community support in the decisions they make.